 Increasing our bursary provision is the right thing to do morally and spiritually.
 Bursaries are an investment in the life of a child and we aim to focus our support on children for whom the chance of an Oratory education would be a transformative prospect.
 Those children who will flourish individually but also whose presence will broaden diversity within the school and have a positive impact on the experience of others at The Oratory.
 In fact, the benefits ripple far beyond the school grounds as bursary recipients often inspire family members and young people in their home communities to follow in their footsteps.

 Bursaries are important as our young people are facing increasingly challenging futures that will require the ability to work collaboratively with others from different cultures and backgrounds.
-We are producing young men, and from 2020, young women of the future: successful, confident and well-rounded young men and women who will contribute positively to society, embracing these challenges with bright minds and open hearts.
+We are producing young men and young women of the future: successful, confident and well-rounded young men and women who will contribute positively to society, embracing these challenges with bright minds and open hearts.